faithfulojebiyi/xara-microservice-v2/README.md

 To run this project, you will need to add the following environment variables to your  .env file both in the category and template directory respectively

+I recommend using [MongoDb ATLAS](https://www.mongodb.com/cloud/atlas/register)for your database as this project is designed to use it

 look at the example in `.env.example`

 `DATABASE_URL`